DylanLawless/PanelAppRex/README.md

 An example is a panel of 572 PID genes which are well established as consensus in the community.
 Another example is a panel with 1675 genes which are associated with unexplained death in infancy and sudden unexplained death in childhood.

-## References
-The PanelAppRex core model contained 58,592 entries containing annotation fields, including the gene name, disease-gene panel ID, disease-related features, confidence measurements.
-Data from gnomAD v4 comprised 807,162 individuals, including 730,947 exomes and 76,215 genomes.
-This dataset provided 786,500,648 single nucleotide variants and 122,583,462 indels, with variant type counts of 9,643,254 synonymous, 16,412,219 missense, 726,924 nonsense, 1,186,588 frameshift and 542,514 canonical splice site variants.
-ClinVar data were obtained from the variant summary dataset available from the NCBI FTP site, and included 6,845,091 entries, which were processed into 91,319 gene classification groups and a total of 38,983 gene classifications.
-Data from Ensembl was sourced for validation of identifiers such as gene IDs and Human Genome Organisation Gene Nomenclature Committee (HGNC) symbols.
-Disease interactions were compared against GE’s PanelApp.

 ## Recommendations
 PanelAppRex is made with care but is produced for research.
 Clinical applications should refer to accredited clinical sources.